PeterLourens/kiwipiano/TESTING.md

 [Back to top](#testing)
 * ### Login form testing

-  I manually testing the login form.
+  I manually tested the login form.
 The username and the password needs to be the same as user specified when registering an account.
   ![Longin form error](media/readme-pics/error_login.png)

 [Back to top](#testing)